Deep Generative Models for Reject Inference in Credit Scoring: Experiments and Results

 We use the Platt scaling method \cite{platt1999probabilistic} to get (pseudo) default probabilities from SVM and S3VM.
 It is interesting to see that we could not estimate the recall and precision for S3VM in the Lending Club data because the estimated default probabilities are concentrated around the average, with practically no dispersion, see Table \ref{tbl_results2}.
 S3VM estimates default probabilities for all applications below the default rate in the Lending Club data set, and above the default rate in the Santander data set.

-Finally, Model 2 performs better than Model 1 in terms of all measures except for recall.
+Model 2 performs better than Model 1 in terms of all measures except for recall.
 Remember that the main difference between these models is the classifier in Model 2, which uses a latent representation of the customers' data.
 Our results are hence in correspondence with previous studies showing the predictive power embedded in the latent transformations.
 It is further interesting to note that our proposed models for reject inference not only perform better, but also estimate higher variability in the predicted default probabilities, as shown in Table \ref{tbl_results2}.
-Unfortunately, given the nature of the data sets in this research, which do not include the class label for the rejected applications, we are not able to draw any conclusion about the economic impact of this interesting detail.
+This result supports previous findings that the default probability is underestimated if reject inference is ignored.
+Unfortunately, given the nature of the data sets in this research we are not able to draw any conclusion about the economic impact of this interesting detail.

+It is worth mentioning that Model 2 is the algorithm that takes longer time to converge for the Lending Club data set, while for the Santander Credit Cards data set is S3VM.
+In any case, the runtime for both Model 2 and S3VM, in the experiments in Table \ref{tbl_results}, is moderate.

 In Table \ref{tbl_results4}, we analyze the impact of the number of accepted and rejected applications on model performance using Model 2 and the Lending Club data set.
 In the right panel, we can observe that the general trend is that the more rejected applications we add to Model 2, the higher model performance.
 In the left panel, we can see that the more accepted data we have available, the better model performance for the supervised models and the less difference compared to Model 2.
-Note that Model 2 achieves the highest average AUC of 0.6404 in the \textit{All} scenario, which includes 545 579 observations.
+Note that Model 2 achieves the highest average AUC of 0.6404 in the \textit{All} scenario, which includes 545 599 observations.
 This is 16 times more data compared to what self-training SVM and S3VM handled.

+The runtime for Model 2 in the experiments that use all rejected applications has increased significantly compared to Table \ref{tbl_results}.
+In the scenario where we use all accepted and rejected applications, 545 599 observations in total, Model 2 takes about 4 hours to converge.
+Note that this model has 16 080 learnable parameters, which are significantly more than the 502 parameters in the MLP.
+Generally, training deep learning architectures is computationally intensive and the computational complexity increases linearly with the number of parameters (including MLP architectures).
+However, training can be accelerated by distributing training in parallel across multiple GPUs.